conal/quotes/quotes.md

 "The word choice is a fraud while people choose only what they have been taught to choose."
 Idries Shah

 "Exhale only love." - Rumi

+"Hand-waving is an important factor in staying stuck in impossibility thinking, since rigorous argument uncovers unconscious limiting assumptions.
+I'm just as happy if you are working on showing impossibility as discovering the possible, as long as you are rigorous and get rigorous peer review.
+Otherwise, we all fall into the trap of self-deceit." - Conal Elliott ([Source](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm))

+"It is not only not right, it is not even wrong." - Wolfgang Pauli